me-julian/acm-widgets/README.md

 export default App;
 ```

-4. Repeat this process for all widgets.
+5. Repeat this process for all widgets.

+6. Run `npm install` if you haven't already.

+7. Run `npm run dev:frontend` and `npm run dev:backend` in separate terminals to start and view the app with your widgets.

 For more info on what this process looks like from the participants' point of view, read the [template's readme](https://github.com/me-julian/acm-widget-template).